 Each year, by Nov.
 30th, you must complete the relevant program incentive form by going to PeopleSoft HCM, clicking on the Wellness Tile, then selecting “Wellness Program Completion” from the menu on the left, and then navigating to the tab for the specific program area.
 Complete the forms that represent the healthy behaviors you have participated in to attest that you are eligible to receive the incentive(s).
 Read each form, check the applicable response box and make sure you click the “save” button at the bottom to complete the form.

 Each fall, all benefits-eligible faculty and staff can complete any of the health screenings and assessments, and any of the programs, offered by the Wellness Department to learn more about their health.
 However, only faculty and staff covered by a university medical plan AND who complete all three wellness activities will receive incentives.
 See the Faculty & Staff Wellness FAQ page for more information.

 The university offers wellness activities to encourage healthy behaviors.
 Over time, changes in behavior should improve health and lower use of health care resources.
 That can mean significant savings for a self-insured university because fewer health care expenses should be incurred over time.
 Any resulting decrease in health care expenses is a benefit for the university and to the individual in lowering expenses associated with the medical benefit plan.
 Other faculty and staff not covered by the Benelect program likely have similar programs available to them through their benefits plans.

-The university receives an aggregated, de-identified summary report of Biometric Screening and Health Risk Appraisal data.
+The university receives an aggregated, de-identified summary report of Biometric Screening and Health Risk Assessment data.
 This information serves a dual purpose: It helps the university better understand the current health and well-being of participating faculty and staff, and it serves an evaluative purpose annually so the university can determine changes in health status over time.
 See the Faculty & Staff Wellness FAQ page for more information.